Adrián González: 2010

 González started the 2010 season playing well.
 On May 24, he was named the NL Player of the Week for the fourth time in his career.
-On June 2, González hit a walk-off grand slam in extra innings to lead his team toward a 5–1 victory over the New York Mets.
+On June 2, González hit a walk-off grand slam in the eleventh inning of a 5–1 victory over the New York Mets.
 In July, González was elected to participate in his third consecutive All-Star game.

-During the 2010 season, González had 176 hits in 591 at-bats, good for a .298 batting average, his highest since hitting .304 in his first season with San Diego (2006).
-He had 93 walks and 114 strikeouts.
+During the 2010 season, González had 176 hits in 591 at-bats, good for a .298 batting average, his highest since hitting .304 in 2006.
 His 93 walks put him in third place in the NL behind only Prince Fielder (114) and Albert Pujols (103).
 He finished with 31 home runs and 101 RBI, the third time in his career he had 100 RBI or more.
 González played in 160 games on the year, tying him with Rickie Weeks for 5th in the NL.
 He scored 87 runs on the season, compiling 302 total bases, which also tied him with Weeks, for 6th in the NL.
 González was named team MVP for the third consecutive year and the fourth time overall with the Padres.